wisnunugroho21/lightweightvk/README.md

 > NOTE: To run demos on an Android device, it should support Vulkan 1.3.
 Please check https://vulkan.gpuinfo.org/listdevices.php?platform=android

-> NOTE: At the moment, demo apps support no touch input on Android.
+> NOTE: At the moment, no touch input is supported on Android.

 ## Screenshots